Open PositionsIUPUI Department of Physics administrative, faculty, and staff employment opportunities will be listed below when available

 IUPUI is committed to the development of an inclusive multicultural environment.
 We seek greater diversity in our faculty and staff to broaden students' academic experience and to enrich our University.

-Oversee all aspects of the day-to-day operations of the undergraduate physics laboratories and develop and maintain demonstration equipment used in introductory physics classes.
-This person coordinates with faculty and other staff to ensure continued renewal and relevance of the laboratories for the courses they serve.
-The employee instructs graduate teaching assistants (GTAs) on the lab experiments, including any safety concerns, maintenance of equipment, procedures for enrolled students, and methods to assure consistent grading across sections.
-This person will also select vendors' products, design and maintain equipment needed for physics laboratories and lecture demonstrations, and work with the faculty to develop new setups in both contexts.
-Finally, this person will assist with physics outreach activities (such as student lab tours) as needed.
+Oversees all aspects of the day-to-day operations of the undergraduate physics laboratories and develops and maintains demonstration equipment used in introductory physics classes.
+Coordinates with faculty and other staff to ensure continued renewal and relevance of the laboratories for the courses they serve.
+Instructs graduate teaching assistants (GTAs) on the lab procedures, including any safety concerns, maintenance of equipment, and departmental grading standards.
+Selects vendors' products, designs and maintains equipment needed for physics laboratories and lecture demonstrations.
+Works with the faculty to develop new setups in both contexts.
+Assists with physics outreach activities (such as student lab tours) as needed.

-Experience in an educational setting.
+One year in a similar position or experience in an educational setting.
 Experience with both Windows and Macintosh platforms.
-Ability to use machine tools (lathe, milling machines, drill press, band saw, grinding wheels, etc.).
+Ability to use machine tools (lathe, milling machines, drill press, band saw, grinding wheels).

 Working Conditions / Demands